-- Constant expressions. - Parameter variables, see section 4.4.4. - Input variables in functions behave as though they were parameter expressions. - Except for the special built-in operators initial, terminal, der, edge, change, sample, and pre, a function or operator with parameter subexpressions is a parameter expression. - Some function calls are parameter expressions even if the arguments are not:
+- Evaluable expressions. - Non-evaluable parameter variables, see section 4.5. - Except for the special built-in operators initial, terminal, der, edge, change, sample, and pre, a function or operator with parameter subexpressions is a parameter expression. - Some function calls are parameter expressions even if the arguments are not: - size(A, j) where j is a parameter expression, if A is variable declared in a non-function class.